-Tamoxifen is not currently approved in the UK as a drug to prevent breast cancer.
+Tamoxifen is not currently licensed in the UK as a drug to prevent breast cancer.
 But the National Institute for Health and Care Excellence (NICE) recommends that women at high or moderate risk of developing breast cancer should talk to their doctor about taking either tamoxifen or raloxifene for 5 years along with their other options.
-They do not recommend them if you have had a blood clot or are at risk of developing one.
+They do not recommend these drugs if you have had a blood clot or are at risk of developing one.

 You can find information about UK trials into preventing breast cancer on our clinical trials database.
 Choose 'breast' from the dropdown menu.